-&lt;sup>57There is also evidence that knowledge flows between subsidiary firms within multinationals; see e.g. Branstetter et al. (2006) and Bilir and Morales (2020).
+&lt;sup>57There is also evidence that knowledge flows between subsidiary firms within multinationals; see, e.g., Branstetter, Fisman, and Foley (2006) and Bilir and Morales (2020).

-&lt;sup>58Strikingly, in two interventions with tailors in Ghana, the impact on profits dipped negative before firms reverted to their previous practices (Karlan et al., 2015).
+&lt;sup>58 Strikingly, in two interventions with tailors in Ghana, the impact on profits dipped negative before firms reverted to their previous practices (Karlan, Knight, and Urdy 2015).